bluesky/bluesky/doc/source/custom-scans.rst

 Writing Custom Scans
 ====================

+.. ipython:: python
+   :suppress:

+    from bluesky import Msg
+    from bluesky.examples import motor

 Messages
 --------

-The RunEngine processes Messages.
+The RunEngine processes *messages*.
+A message is comprised of:

+* a command, such as 'read', 'set', or 'pause'
+* a target object, such as ``motor``, if applicable
+* positional arguments
+* keyword arguments

 Examples:

 .. ipython:: python

    Msg('read', motor)
    Msg('set', motor, 5)

+The full list of built-in commands is covered systematically :ref:`elsewhere <commands>`.
+Below, we build up a collection of example scans demonstrating a variety of use cases.

 Simplest Scan
 -------------

-Messages are passed to the RunEngine through a Python *generator*.
-Here is a very simple scan that moves a motor to ``5`` and reads its position.
+Messages are passed to the RunEngine through a Python *generator* (more on these below).
+Here is a very simple scan that sets a motor's position to 5 and reads the position back.

 .. ipython:: python